osenn15/ds202-sandbox/README.md

 - Not being able to go to the Cyhawk game in person
 - Iowa State basketball losing 4 of their last 6 games.
 - Having to cook for myself
+- My little brother is now better than me at ping pong